albertoxamin/homebridge-relays/README.md

 ## Installation

 1. Install homebridge using: `sudo npm install --unsafe-perm -g homebridge`
-2. Install this plugin using: `sudo npm install -g --unsafe-perm homebridge-relays`
+2. Install this plugin using: `sudo npm install -g --unsafe-perm homebridge-relays-stateless`
 3. Update your configuration file.
 See `config-sample.json` in this repository for a sample.

 ## Sample Configuration